rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 ### Standard and Custom Topics
 Topics can be assigned to devices either as abbreviated ("Standard") topics or full topics.
 Standard topics follow the Tasmota structure, so only the unique sub-topic portion need be entered.
-Default standard topics are indicated by enclosing the sub-topic with "&lt;" and "&gt;".
+Default standard topics are indicated by enclosing the sub-topic with "<" and ">".
-If a topic starts with a "&lt;", the appropriate prefix is automatically added.
+If a topic starts with a "<", the appropriate prefix is automatically added.
-If a topic ends with a "&gt;", the appropriate postfix is automatically added.
+If a topic ends with a ">", the appropriate postfix is automatically added.
-A "&gt;" may be followed by optional index digits.
+A ">" may be followed by optional index digits.
 Prefixes and postfixes are defined in the **Settings Tab**.
 Most of the examples to follow assume use of the defaults.
 <br>